dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 The ``ReadWrite`` Latch is likely to be more efficient than the ``ReadWriteUpdate`` Latch.

+The ``ReadWriteUpdate`` latch implementation uses a subset of the ``LockManager`` implementation described later in this document.
+There are a few differences between the two
+implementations:

-The ``ReadWriteUpdate`` latch uses a subset of the ``LockManager`` implementation described later in this document.
-Unlike a Lock, which has to be looked up dynamically in a hash table, a latch is known to its client, and no lookup is necessary.
-This is the main difference between the Latch implementation of the ``LockManager`` code.
+- Unlike a Lock, which has to be looked up dynamically in a hash table, a latch is known to its client, and hence no lookup is necessary.
+Each instance of a latch is a lock.
+Clients hold a reference to the latch.
+- There is no support for various lock durations as these do not make sense here.
+- Apart from lock conversions and downgrades, we also support lock upgrades.
+  An upgrade is like a conversion except that it is explicitly requested and does not cause the reference count to go up.
+Hence the difference is primarily in the way clients use locks.
+For normal lock conversions, clients are expected to treat each request as a separate request, and therefore release the lock as many times as requested.
+Upgrade (and downgrade) requests do not modify the reference count.
+- Unlike Lock Manager, the owner for latches is predefined - it is always the requesting thread.
+Hence there is no need to supply an owner.
+- Latches do not support deadlock detection.
+The implementation uses a timeout of 10 seconds which is a simple way of detecting latch deadlocks.
+Note that Latch deadlocks are always due to bugs in the code, and should never occur at runtime.
+  Such deadlocks are avoided by ensuring that latches are acquired and released in a specific order.

 Obtaining a latch instance
 ==========================